What is Softwood?

 - Window Boards

-All of which can be chosen to match your tastes, personal style or your internal doors.
+All of which can be chosen to match your tastes, personal style or even the internal doors that you have chosen.

 Unsure which products to purchase?
 Your nerest branch will be happy to help answer any questions.